luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ## Overview

-This plan follows a **PWA-first approach**: build a mobile-friendly web app with push notifications, then wrap it with React Native/Expo later for native app stores.
+This plan follows a **PWA-first approach**: build a mobile-friendly web app with push notifications using **React Router + Vite**, then wrap it with React Native/Expo later for native app stores.
 This strategy lets you validate the core flow quickly while ensuring notifications work out-of-the-box for non-technical users.

+**Why React Router + Vite:**

+-   Pure SPA setup — ideal for internal dashboard/admin tools
+-   Simpler than Next.js for this use case
+-   Easy to share UI components/logic with Expo later (pure React)
+-   Simple build and hosting — any static host works (Netlify, Vercel, Supabase)
+-   More control over routing and architecture

 **Strategy:**

-1. Build core web app as PWA (mobile-first design)
+1. Build core web app as PWA (mobile-first design) with React Router + Vite
 2. Add push notifications early (FCM/Web Push API) — **critical for communication**
 3. Test on real phones via browser
 4. Wrap with Expo later for App Store/Play Store distribution